 to combine the effective quark mass $m_{i}$ and the color interaction strength $a_{ij}$.
 Then we can rewrite the model Hamiltonian as~\cite{Weng:2018mmf,Weng:2019ynv,Weng:2020jao,Weng:2021hje}

 where

 and

 are the color and CM interactions between quarks, respectively.
 Here, $m_{ij}$ and $v_{ij}$ are unknown parameters.
 In Ref.~\cite{Weng:2018mmf}, we have used the conventional mesons and baryons to fit them.
+More precisely, we used the pseudoscalar and vector mesons to extract the parameters $m_{q\bar{q}}$ and $v_{q\bar{q}}$, and used the light and singly heavy baryons to fit the $\{m_{qq},v_{qq}\}$ with at most one heavy quark, estimated the $m_{QQ}$ and $v_{QQ}$ through a quark model consideration.
 Their values are listed in Table~\ref{table:parameter}.
+With these parameters, we reproduce the meson and baryon masses with errors mostly within 10~MeV (The only exception is the $\Sigma$ baryon, whose deviation is 15~MeV.).
+We also obtained the $\Xi_{cc}$ baryon mass very close to the LHCb Collaboration's measurement ($M_{\mathrm{th.}}=3633.3\pm9.3~\text{MeV}$ versus $M_{\mathrm{exp.}}=3621.55\pm0.23\pm0.30~\text{MeV}$)~\cite{Aaij:2017ueg,Aaij:2019uaz}.
+In Ref.~\cite{Weng:2020jao}, we used these parameters to study the fully heavy tetraquark systems.
+We found that for the ground states, the color sextet component is more important than the color triplet one, which is consistent with the dynamical calculations~\cite{Wang:2019rdo,Deng:2020iqw}.
+We also studied the hidden-charm pentaquark states, and successfully reproduced the four $P_{c}$ states, $P_{c}(4312)$, $P_{c}(4380)$, $P_{c}(4440)$, and $P_{c}(4450)$~\cite{Aaij:2015tga,Aaij:2019vzc} with these parameters~\cite{Weng:2019ynv}.
 In this work, we use the same set of parameters to estimate the masses of the $S$-wave $qQ\bar{Q}\bar{Q}$ tetraquarks.